slamora/brackets-wiki/Preferences.md

 If you look at `prefs.indentationStyle` where "prefs" is the file object, each of objects in the chain will be traversed to find the closest one that has a specific value set.

+## Data Storage ##

+Currently, we put preferences data into localStorage.
+This *may* be okay for global preferences, but it's not okay for project preferences.
+Project and file preferences should be put in a file with the project that can be checked into version control, allowing everyone on the team to share the settings associated with the project.

 ## Conclusion ##

 Not all prefs *need* the ability to be overridden at every level.
 Some, in fact, only make sense at the glboal level.
 But, we need to have a model in mind that can handle the cases that users do need to be able to customize.